-When you create an online meeting, you'll receive coordinates for the meeting.
+When you create an online meeting, you receive coordinates for the meeting.
 When participants join the meeting using these meeting coordinates, a group call is created.

-When all the participants leave the group call, the group call will end.
+When all the participants leave the group call, the group call ends.
 Participants can still rejoin the meeting afterward using the same meeting coordinates, but this will create another group call.

 The created meetings do not appear on calendars.

 After an online meeting is created, users can join in two ways:

 Through the browser, using the joinWebURL that was returned as part of the meeting coordinates.